Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Do you think it ever won’t be?"

 "Some of it, maybe?
-When it can’t hurt any longer…" Lewis sipped his beer again.
+When it can’t hurt any longer..."
+Lewis sipped his beer again.
 "Funny thing is, I used’ta not believe in official secrets.
 I was the kinda dude who got into hacking in high school ‘cuz I thought our government should be completely transparent.
-Had these big dreams of hackin’ into Area Fifty-One or whatever and provin’ the little grey men were real…"
+Had these big dreams of hackin’ into Area Fifty-One or whatever and provin’ the little grey men were real..."

 "Oh, man, can you imagine if they were?"
 Allison snarked.
 "That would *totally* turn the whole world upside-down..."